-- As discussed above, this change is introduced by substituting a new paragraph (2)(b) into each of the applicable rules.
-Whereas currently, the MWC has to send a report to the sheriff clerk (or Deputy Principal Clerk of Session), it would seem more logical for the curator to lodge the report in process and intimate that this has been done to (i) the pursuer; and (ii) the defender's solicitor (if known). - The draft instrument proceeds on the assumption that the curator's report should be based on medical evidence that the defender is "incapable".
+- 17. As discussed above, this change is introduced by substituting a new paragraph (2)(b) into each of the applicable rules.
+Whereas currently, the MWC has to send a report to the sheriff clerk (or Deputy Principal Clerk of Session), it would seem more logical for the curator to lodge the report in process and intimate that this has been done to (i) the pursuer; and (ii) the defender's solicitor (if known). - 18.
+The draft instrument proceeds on the assumption that the curator's report should be based on medical evidence that the defender is "incapable".
 While many curators will be alert to the issue of capacity to instruct, they will not generally have the medical expertise to give a view on the matter.
-We note that paragraph 17 of Paper 4.3B states that 'in many cases, an experienced curator ad litem could reach their own view'.
-However, to remove any perception of a conflict of interest, our initial view is that it would be preferable for the curator's report to be based on medical evidence. - As discussed at annotation 49.17.2 RCS, we understand that the practice is for the pursuer to produce medical certificates.
+Paragraph 17 of Paper 7.2B states that 'in many cases, an experienced curator ad litem could reach their own view'.
+However, to remove any perception of a conflict of interest, the Committee took the view that it would be preferable for the curator's report to be based on medical evidence. - 19.
+As discussed at annotation 49.17.2 RCS, it is understood that the practice is for the pursuer to produce medical certificates.
 In some cases, it may be sensible and appropriate for the curator's report to be based on those.
 There may be other occasions where it would be necessary for the curator to obtain independent evidence (for example, where the medical evidence provided by the pursuer only addresses the defender's mental disorder, rather than his/her incapacity to instruct representation).
-We consider that this may be best left to the discretion of the curator, so we have not spelled it out in the rules.
-In practice, the court will appoint a curator on the basis of medical evidence submitted by the pursuer, so it does not seem logical to require the curator to obtain a fresh medical opinion in every case.
-It would be helpful to have members' views on this point. - Another key point about the proposed rules is that the report on capacity would be required in all cases, not only where a divorce or dissolution is sought on the ground of one year's non-cohabitation with consent.
-This was not specifically suggested by SG and the MWC, so it is important that members decide whether or not they agree with the approach.
-This has been suggested because regardless of the basis of the action, it seems sensible that defenders who have a mental disorder but are capable of instructing a solicitor should not be forced to have a curator appointed to them.
-Members are asked to express their views on this.
+The Committee considered that this would be best left to the discretion of the curator, so it has not been spelled out in the rules.
+In practice, the court will appoint a curator on the basis of medical evidence submitted by the pursuer, so it does not seem logical to require the curator to obtain a fresh medical opinion in every case. - 20.
+Another key point about the proposed rules is that the report on capacity would be required in all cases, not only where a divorce or dissolution is sought on the ground of one year's non-cohabitation with consent.
+Although this was not specifically suggested by SG and the MWC, the Committee agreed that regardless of the basis of the action, defenders who have a mental disorder but are capable of instructing a solicitor should not be forced to have a curator appointed to them.

-(vi) Periodic review of need for curator's appointment
+Periodic review of need for curator's appointment